Tooth Enamel Loss From Acid Erosion

 - Other Health Issues: Certain medications, including aspirin and vitamin C, can contribute to tooth enamel erosion.
 (2)

-To rebuild tooth structure and protect the teeth from further erosion, your dental professional may recommend one of two options:
+While you can't rebuild tooth enamel, there are ways to repair tooth structure and protect the teeth from further erosion.
+Your dental professional may recommend one of two options:

 - Tooth Crown: A tooth crown, also known as a cap, can rebuild tooth structure by covering the damaged enamel to help prevent further erosion.
 (2), (3), (4)